-This programme offers students a multi-disciplinary curriculum that will prepare them for work in all fields of data leading professions related to economics and finance, as well as marketing and business.
+This programme offers students a multi-disciplinary curriculum that will prepare them for work in all fields of data leading professions related to economics and finance.
 The key features of the programme include its combination of insights from economics and finance, statistics and computing science with a focus on creating a new generation of professionals who can use data-rigorous methods in order to inform complex decision making and will provide you with a set of skills that are future-proof and always in high demand.
 The programme is delivered collaboratively with the Adam Smith Business School and the School of Computing Science

 - Academic contact: firstname.lastname@example.org